iloveponies/120-hour-epic-sax-marathon/one-function-to-rule-them-all.markdown

 </exercise>

 But what if you don't know the amount of parameters given before hand?
-Lets look at a definition of `max`:
+Let's look at a definition of `max`:

 ~~~clojure